 What do I do if a Thermogram is positive?

-Take appropriate action and be sure to follow-up as recommended by our doctors and yours.
-Many times we are able to pick up cancerous changes before other standard tests, which provides the ability to act swiftly and appropriately.
+Take appropriate action and be sure to follow up as recommended by our doctors and yours.
+Many times, we can pick up cancerous changes before other standard tests, which provides the ability to act swiftly and appropriately.
 For example, thyroid heat may be found long before a blood test will show signs of thyroid dysfunction.
-It is well advised to work with a doctor familiar with thermal imaging and its life saving ability.
+It is well advised to work with a doctor familiar with thermal imaging and its life-saving ability.
 We have doctors available for consultation through PACT.

 Should I get a full body scan?

 Please help educate your doctor.
-Even the "best doctors" think inside their guidelines and frequently reject new ideas and technology.
+Even the "best doctors" think inside their guidelines and frequently reject innovative ideas and technology.
 Chances are they are misinformed, or not informed at all.
 Share information with them that you can download from this site.
-After all these very studies come from well respected medical journals.
+After all these very studies come from well-respected medical journals.